ygfalcon/Solsniper-zero/README.md

    weights defined in the `agent_weights` table.
 When `dynamic_weights` is set to `true` the manager adjusts these weights automatically after every iteration by `weight_step` depending on each agent's recent performance.
-   To control how much each agent influences trades manually, add an `agent_weights` table mapping agent names to weights:
+   Set `portfolio_max_exposure` to cap the proportion of the portfolio held in any single token.
+The `PortfolioAgent` will generate sell orders when holdings grow beyond this threshold.
+To control how much each agent influences trades manually, add an
+   `agent_weights` table mapping agent names to weights:

    ```toml